 I just returned from an exciting gemstone buying trip to New York.
 For those of you who don’t know, I’m a former Broadway Actress and this past weekend was the Tony Awards aka the Super Bowl for Broadway.
 Not too long ago two time Tony Award winner, Donna Murphy, was spotted wearing a Jewel of Havana White Keshi Pearl Necklace and Earring Set on the Red Carpet!
-(You may know her as the Witch/Mom in the Disney movie Tangled or currently the PBS series Mercy Street as the Mother)
+(You may know her as the Witch/Mom in the Disney movie Tangled or the PBS series Mercy Street as the Mother to name a few)

 What Is a Keshi Pearl?